 Our next stop was Crystal Bay and Gamat Bay, before a nice lunch at AMARTA Sunset Lounge & Bar with the most amazing views.
 The highlight of the snorkeling for me was seeing Sea Turles up close, I just love them so much.

 After lunch, we got in an air-conditioned car and headed to all the Nusa Penida highlights I mentioned above.
 My lovely, knowledgeable and very accommodating guide Gee, doubled as a photographer.
-I can hands down say that this is the best guided tour I’ve ever been on.
+I can hands down say that this is one of the best guided tours I’ve ever been on.

 Nusa Penida by Private Boat – Snorkeling 4 spots 🌟🌟🌟🌟🌟